 - Submission of the exam in your name means that the score honestly reflects your current language abilities without assistance from other people or any materials.

 - Print the grade confirmation page at the end of the exam.
 You should keep this page as proof of placement to show your instructor on the first day of class.

 - You must enroll in the course in which you have placed.
 You are not permitted to enroll in a level different from your placement.

 - If you place yourself incorrectly, you will receive an F for the course in which you enroll without permission.

-Follow these steps, and remember to print a copy of your exam score at the end of the exam:
+You may take the exam only once.
+Please read the following information fully, before starting the exam.
+Please remember to print a copy of your exam score at the end of the exam.

-If you have any questions or need any additional information, please e-mail the Italian Placement Coordinator.
+If you have any questions or need any additional information, please e-mail the Placement Advisor.

 Frequently Asked Questions (College & University)